terranovafr/terranovafr.github.io/_pages/about.md

     </tr>
      <tr>
         <td>2024-03-19</td>
-        <td>Presentation of the Ph.D. project at the SuperviZ Meeting (PEPR France 2030) in INRIA Rennes.
+        <td>Presentation of the Ph.D. project at the SuperviZ Meeting (PEPR France 2030) in INRIA Rennes.</td>
     </tr>
     <tr>
         <td>2024-02-17</td>
-        <td>Participation to the course <a href="https://www.i-aida.org/course/uncertainty-ml/">Uncertainty Estimation in Machine Learning</a> organized by the University of Groningen.
+        <td>Participation to the course <a href="https://www.i-aida.org/course/uncertainty-ml/">Uncertainty Estimation in Machine Learning</a> organized by the University of Groningen.</td>
     </tr>
     <tr>
         <td>2024-01-21</td>
-        <td>Participation to the <a href="https://www.sintef.no/projectweb/geilowinterschool/2024-winter-school/">Geilo Winter School 2024</a> on Graphs & Applications.
+        <td>Participation to the <a href="https://www.sintef.no/projectweb/geilowinterschool/2024-winter-school/">Geilo Winter School 2024</a> on Graphs & Applications. </td>
     </tr>
 </table>